afragen/local-development/readme.txt

 Stable tag: 2.3.0
 License: GPLv2

 Places development notice for plugins or themes that are in local development.
 Prevents updating of selected plugins and themes.
-Allows for using a local file server and bypassing WSOD Shutdown Handler.
+Allows for using a local file server.

 ## Description

 Places development notice for plugins or themes that are in local development.
 Notices are placed on the plugins page and the themes page.
 Prevents updating of selected plugins and themes.
-Allows for using a local file server and bypassing the WordPress 5.1 WSOD Shutdown Handler.
+Allows for using a local file server.

 Pull Requests are welcome against the [develop branch on GitHub](https://github.com/afragen/local-development).